• Needle home

 • How to Mine “Alternatives to X” and “Switching From Y” Threads for Growth

-• API and Infra Tools: Stack Overflow + GitHub Signals for Roadmap Hints
+• API and Infra Tools: Stack Overflow + GitHub for Product Research

 • B2B SaaS GTM Tools: Acquisition, Activation, Retention